top of page

 Stewardship

-To be a steward of something means to conserve it; to give it attention and care, to cherish it, to be its guardian, to protect and sustain it and to keep it safe.
+To be a steward of something means to conserve it; to give it attention and care, to cherish it, to be its guardian, to protect and sustain it, and to keep it safe.

-Annual Giving
+Annual Giving (Pledges)

 What Is A Pledge?

-A pledge is a promise to donate a certain amount of money to UUFC during its fiscal year, which runs from January 1 through December 31 of any given year.
+A pledge is a promise to donate a certain amount of money to UUFC during its fiscal year, which runs from January 1st through December 31st of any given year.

 All pledges go into the UUFC’s Operating Fund and are disbursed in accordance with the approved budget for that year.